-Dr. Arletha McSwain currently serves as the Director, Online Learning, Central State University of Ohio.
+Dr. Arletha McSwain currently serves as the Chief Online Learning Officer at Central State University of Ohio.
 Dr. McSwain is the 2017 recipient of the United States Distance Learning Association Hall of Fame Award and has over 25 years of higher education teaching and administration.

 She previously held the position as the Dean of Extended Learning and Professor of Education at Norfolk State University.
 During her tenure at Norfolk State University, she provided leadership and academic expertise to support the design, development, and execution of the distance education programs in keeping with accreditation and federal guidelines.
 This exemplary leadership resulted in Norfolk State University’s distance education programs receiving Quality Standards Certification offered by the United States Distance Learning Association.
 Norfolk State University was the first university in Virginia to have received this national recognition.